 Your VA business needs a review and refresh too!

 As VAs we can often be so busy helping other businesses, we forget about our own.
 This can lead us to getting stuck in a bit of a rut.
-However, if we’re looking to inject more success into our business for 2019, we need to give our businesses a bit of a dust off.
+However, if we’re looking to inject more success into our business, we need to give our businesses a bit of a dust off.

-Last week we looked at how you can get prepared for 2019.
-This week we’re going to look at how carrying out a review and refresh of your business, as part of your preparations for 2019, can be an incredibly enlightening and enjoyable experience.
+Previously, we looked at how you can get prepared for a new business year.
+This week we’re going to look at how carrying out a review and refresh of your business, as part of your business maintenance can be an incredibly enlightening and enjoyable experience.
 Not only will it open up space for new ideas, it can also free you from the confines of outdated ‘shoulds’ and ‘ought tos’ in your business.
-The end result – you feel more motivated and positive about the year ahead.
+The end result – you feel more motivated and positive about your business.

 So with that being said, what’s the best way to review and refresh a VA business?

 Over a period of time we can accumulate a range of free and paid products, services and even courses, that aren’t a hit with our clients.
 Another thing we tend to do is set things up and never look at them again – meaning they could be in dire need of a revamp or price change.

 So this step is two-fold.
 Firstly, take a look at all of your paid and free offerings.
 How are they doing?
 Are they being downloaded and purchased?
 Are there any that need to be dusted off and overhauled – or are there some that need permanently shelving?
 Secondly, the ones that are doing good – do they need tidying up or is it time to give them a long-overdue price increase?

 Whilst you’re checking out your products and services, don’t forget to carry out a little light housekeeping on the background workings.
 For example, when was the last time you cleared bounced emails from your autoresponder mailing lists, or looked to re-engage with unresponsive people on your list?